-Each of the proposed resolutions requires the affirmative vote of a simple majority of our ordinary shares cast in person or by proxy at the Meeting on the proposal.
-In addition, under Israeli law, each of Proposal 3.a. and Proposal 3.b. requires, in addition to the affirmative vote of a simple majority of the ordinary shares of the Company, voted in person or by proxy at the Meeting, on the proposal, that either: (1) a simple majority of shares voted at the Meeting, excluding the shares of controlling shareholders and of shareholders who have a personal interest in the approval of the resolution, be voted "FOR" the proposed resolution, or (2) the total number of shares of non-controlling shareholders and of shareholders who do not have a personal interest in the resolution voted against approval of the resolution does not exceed two percent of the outstanding voting power in the Company.
+Under Israeli law, each of Proposal 3.a. and Proposal 3.b. requires, in addition to the affirmative vote of an Ordinary Majority, that either: (1) a simple majority of shares voted at the Meeting, excluding the shares of controlling shareholders and of shareholders who have a personal interest in the approval of the resolution, be voted "FOR" the proposed resolution, or (2) the total number of shares of non-controlling shareholders and of shareholders who do not have a personal interest in the resolution voted against approval of the resolution does not exceed two percent of the outstanding voting power in the Company.
 We refer to this threshold in this Proxy Statement as a "Special Majority".